 • Seizures

-If you or a loved one experience any of the above symptoms, you must attend a medical detox program.
+If you or a loved one experiences any of the above symptoms, you must attend a medical detox program.
 These programs can provide you with medications to soothe your symptoms and prevent you from experiencing life-threatening ones such as seizures.

 However, if you have already completed a detox program or did not develop symptoms of withdrawal, you may be able to enter drug and alcohol rehab first.
 It is important to note that you should only skip detox if you are confident that you will not develop withdrawal symptoms.

 Thankfully, drug and alcohol rehab programs will provide you with an in-depth initial assessment to determine your needs upon arriving at the facility.
 If you do need medical detox treatment, the rehab program will transfer you into a detoxification program.
-But most individuals should attend detox before entering a rehab program.
+However, most individuals should attend detox before entering a rehab program.

 Find Help for Drug Addiction and Alcoholism Today